 Information Resource Center

 John F. Kennedy Memorial Information Resource Center, Lilongwe

 Membership is free and open to studets, government officials, business people, academics, clergy, Non Governmental Organizations and the general public.
 Members must be resident in Malawi.
-You can apply for the membership online by printing and completing the registration form, which is readily available in the IRC as well as this link.............
+You can apply for the membership by printing and completing the registration form, which is readily available in the IRC as well as this link.............